 One of the main responsibilities of any project manager is to track project resources so they’re available whenever they’re needed.
 To do so, they must measure resource utilization.
 By calculating resource utilization, project managers and employers have a better idea of how to schedule resources such as labor or equipment to minimize costs, increase productivity and meet customer demand.

 What Is Resource Utilization?

-Resource allocation is how a project manager picks his team for the project, and manages them throughout that project.
-This includes any reassignments and changes to their workload as needs arise.
+While resource utilization is a measurement of how resources are being used, resource allocation refers to the process by which a project manager picks his or her team and assigns resources for tasks throughout the project life cycle.
+This includes any reassignments and changes to their team’s workload as needs arise.